ainhoaserna/UGSC-multilingual-sentiment/README.md

 If you use this dataset or findings from the associated publication, please cite:

-Serna & Gerrikagoitia (2025). *Cross-Lingual Sentiment Classification in Sustainable Mobility: A Zero-Shot Evaluation Framework*.
+Serna, Gerrikagoitia, Oña (2026). *Cross-Lingual Sentiment Classification in Sustainable Mobility: A Zero-Shot Evaluation Framework*.

 ## License